-Action plans serve as an additional customized communication piece that help track department goals and projects relating to the overall success of the department.
-A detailed action plan results in the following:
+Action plans serve as an additional customized communication piece to help track department goals and projects relating to the overall success of the department.
+A detailed action plan should include the following:

-- Provides details on the goal or project
+- Provide details on the goal or project

-- Allows leadership to assign tasks and hold team members accountable for their components
+- Allow leadership to assign tasks and hold team members accountable for their components

 Under-performance is easily identified using an action plan, resulting in leadership developing unified solutions to address each team member properly.

 Operational efficiency in the ED can directly affect patient satisfaction.
 Using innovative technology such as ER Express, ED Passport and Scribe Documentation improves patient satisfaction in a number of areas.